 We vary $L$ while retaining the general form pictured above, noting that because of the latter one obtains exactly $\nu \to \nu_c$ for $L \to \infty$.
-We call $\mathcal{D}(L)$ the dimension of the Krylov sector that contains such a BES.
-We numerically compute $\mathcal{D}(L)$ by starting from the BES and applying a very high number of successive random gates to explore the entire Krylov sector.
+We call $\mathcal{D}(L)$ the dimension of the Krylov sector that contains such a blockage-free extended state.
+We compute $\mathcal{D}(L)$ by starting from the blockage-free extended state and applying a very high number of successive random gates to explore the entire Krylov sector.
 At each discrete time step, a gate is randomly selected from the set of all possible gates compatible with $d$, $k$ and conservation of $N$ and $X$.
-We then count the number of different configurations reached in the stochastic evolution up to a certain time and stop the search when this number remains constant for a long-enough time window.
-This allows us to reach slightly higher values of $L$ compared to those of Fig.~\ref{fig:RatioCritical}(a)-(b) and to study $d=3$ in addition to $d=2$.
-The data in Fig.~\ref{fig:RatioCritical}(c) suggest that the ratio of $\mathcal{D}$ over $D_{N,X}^{(d)}= \exp[L \eta_d(\nu) -2 \ln L + \mathcal{O}(L^0))]$ decays to zero polynomially with $L$, i.e.
+We then count the number of different configurations reached in the stochastic evolution up to a certain time and stop the search when this number remains constant for a sufficiently long time window.
+This allows us to reach slightly higher values of $L$ compared with those of Fig.~\ref{fig:RatioCritical}(a)-(b) and to study $d=3$ in addition to $d=2$.
+The data in Fig.~\ref{fig:RatioCritical}(c) suggest that the ratio of $\mathcal{D}$ over $D_{N,X}^{(d)}= \exp[L \eta_d(\nu) -2 \ln L + \mathcal{O}(L^0)]$ decays to zero polynomially with $L$, i.e.,

 where $\gamma, \lambda$ are $L$-independent constants and $\gamma>0$.
 Indeed, we perform a preliminary $3$-parameter fit of the form